rongrongwei/covid-checker/README.md

 This project is an app for helping employees check in to work.
 When testing this application the default password is always "123".

 ## Instructions for importing application to Eclipse

-Step 1: Download the GitHub repository as a zip file.
-Step 2: Unzip the file.
-Step 3: Click "file" on Eclipse and select "import".
-Step 4: Import the entire folder to your Eclipse.
+Step 1: Dowload the archive file `covidAppFinalProject.zip` from the root directory of the project
+Step 2: Go to import in Eclipse and import an "existing project"
-Step 5: Click "Run" to run the application.
+Step 3: Use the Main.java file's main to run the application.
+(Don't run `TestDataStore.java` in the model package).

 ## What is special about this application?
 This application helps employees check in to work, tracks sick employees and stores health data using 256-bit AES cryptography - an industry standard technique for preventing unwanted data access.